jerrylin4real/Endless-runner/README.md

  - Create 4 new explosion SFX and randomize which one plays on impact (10)
  - Replace the UI borders with new artwork (10)
  - Display the time remaining (in minute:seconds) on the screen (10)
+ - Implement a new timing/scoring mechanism that adds time to the clock for successful hits (20)

 ---